-■ 510.
+☐ 507.
 Fishing Basics: Tips & Tricks for Beginners

 Interested in learning more about fishing?
 Join us for a fun-filled session full of fishing wisdom.
-You'll learn about everything from rods and reels to line, hooks, and bait, and more fishing tips and tricks than you can imagine.
-You'll spend time outside practicing casting on your very own fishing rod, which you'll take home along with a small tackle box and tackle.
+You'll learn about everything from rods and reels to line, hooks, and bait, and pick up more fishing tips and tricks than you can imagine.
+You'll spend time outside practicing casting using the new fishing rod that you'll take home (along with a small tackle box and tackle).
 Fee of \$15 is payable through your local MSU Extension office.
 Age 11 and up.